 PLA vs ABS Strength

 There are times when the answer to this comparison “pla vs abs plastic” depends on the object that you will be 3D printing.
-PLA and ABS does not share the same strength and one of them is best used when you 3D print objects that will be subjected to wear and tear.
+PLA and ABS do not share the same strength and one of them is best used when you 3D print objects that will be subjected to wear and tear.

 When it comes to strength, PLA filaments have greater tensile strength.
 But as for the elongation at break, you can expect it to have the same performance as the ABS filaments.
 The elongation at break is the measure of the object’s maximum length before breaking when it is being stretched.